PurpleBooth/git-mit/docs/mit-relates-to.md

 Relates-to: [#12321513]
 ```

-This times out after 60 minutes, and is configurable with the
+This times out after 60 minutes and is configurable with the

-`GIT_MIT_RELATES_TO_TIMEOUT` by environment variable.
+`GIT_MIT_RELATES_TO_TIMEOUT` environment variable.

 ``` shell,script(name="set-relates-to-trailer",expected_exit_code=0)
 export GIT_MIT_RELATES_TO_TIMEOUT=120